amacgregor/allanmacgregor/src/pages/articles/2020-11-02---circuit-breaker-pattern-in-elixir/index.md

 The idea behind this pattern is very simple; **Failures are inevitable, and trying to prevent them altogether is not realistic**.

-A way to handle this failures is wrapping this operations into some kind of proxy.
+A way to handle these failures is wrapping these operations into some kind of proxy.
 This proxy is responsible for monitoring recent failures, and use this information to decide whether to allow the operation to proceed or return an early failure instead.

-This proxy is typically implemented as a state machine miminc the functinonality of a physical **circuit breaker** which my have 3 states:
+This proxy is typically implemented as a state machine that mimics the functinonality of a physical **circuit breaker** which my have 3 states:

-- **Closed:** In this state the circuit breaker let's all the requests go through, while keeping track of the number of recent failures, and if the number of failures exceeds a specific threshold within a specific timeframe, it will switch to the **Open** state.
+- **Closed:** In this state the circuit breaker let's all the requests go through while keeping track of the number of recent failures, and if the number of failures exceeds a specific threshold within a specific timeframe, it will switch to the **Open** state.
-- **Open:** In this states any request are not sent to external service instead we either fail immediatly returning an extension or fall back to a secondary system like a cache.
+- **Open:** In this state, any requests are not sent to external service instead we either fail immediately returning an extension or fall back to a secondary system like a cache.
-- **Half-Open:** In this state a limited number of requestfrom the application are allowed to pass-through and call our external service.
-Depending on the result of these requests the **circuit breakre** will either flip to a Closed state or go back to the Open state reseting the counter before trying to open again.
+- **Half-Open:** In this state, a limited number of requests from the application are allowed to pass-through and call our external service.
+Depending on the result of these requests the **circuit breaker** will either flip to a Closed state or go back to the Open state reseting the counter before trying to open again.

 The Circuit Breaker pattern offers a few key advantages worth noting:

 - The **Half-Open** state gives the external system from recovering without getting flooded.
 - The **Open** state implementation gives options for how we want to handle failure wether failing right away or falling back to a caching layer or secondary system.
-- This pattern can also be leveraged to help maintaining response times by **quickly rejecting calls** that are likely to fail or timeout.
+- This pattern can also be leveraged to help to maintain response times by **quickly rejecting calls** that are likely to fail or timeout.

 ## Example